jogaudard/fluxible/tests/testthat/_snaps/flux_fitting.md

     Condition
       Warning in `flux_fitting()`:

-       fluxID 5 : slope was estimated on 205 points out of 210 seconds
+       fluxID 5 : slope is NA, most likely an issue with the model optimization.
-       fluxID 6 : slope was estimated on 206 points out of 210 seconds
+              Check your data or use a different model. fluxID 6 : slope was estimated on 206 points out of 210 seconds Output
-    Output
       # A tibble: 6 x 2